-As the disease progresses, the person may lose the cognitive ability to understand the losses and grief but still have a generalized feeling that something is wrong.
-These feelings may be expressed through behaviours that indicate inner pain, such as agitation or anxiety.
+As their dementia progresses, the person may lose the cognitive ability to understand the losses and grief, but can still have a feeling that something is wrong.
+These feelings may be expressed through behaviours that suggest inner pain, such as agitation or anxiety.